dwyl/learn-flutter/README.md

 quite manageable, as Flutter's foundation is built upon a few principles that are present in both.
 Let's take a look at these :smile:.

+If you want an in-depth guide and learn every aspect of Flutter, check the official documentation -> https://flutter.dev/learn

 ## Widgets

 In Flutter _everything_ is a **Widget**.